-APIA’s Energy Assistance program can provide assistance with fuel and electricity.
-This program is for households with a tribally enrolled member who reside in the APIA service area (see Community List below), and who are income eligible (see Income Eligibility below).
+APIA’s Energy Assistance program can provide assistance with home fuel, electricity and water.
+This program is for households with at least one member who is Alaska Native/American Indian, who reside in the APIA service area (see Community List below), and who are income eligible (see Income Eligibility below).

 - Resides in the APIA service area, described below:

 Akutan, Atka, False Pass, King Cove, Nikolski, Nelson Lagoon, Sand Point, St. George, St. Paul and Unalaska

 *For each additional household member, add $738.